CV – bio

 2009-2010: Sabbatical year: Mechanical Engineering at Purdue University: research in Nanomechanics (Pr.
 Raman) and use of Haptic devices in teaching science (Pr.
 Hong Tan)

-2018-2021 Senior Researcher at Centre de Recherches Interdisciplinaires (CRI Paris).
+2018-2023 Senior Researcher at Centre de Recherches Interdisciplinaires (CRI Paris).
 Part time Professor at Université Paris Descartes.
 Still Full Professor Université Grenoble Alpes.

-Some relevant scientific publications
+Relevant scientific publications

 1. Can a smartphone be a HomeLab?
 J Chevrier, L Madani, A Bsiesy, Full paper at Design Conference: LearnxDesign Chicago 2015